-This fast procedure gives answers but very little lessons, as it does not tell you why you made the mistakes.
-In my opinion, the best is to input your ideas, the moves that you thought during the game and see what the engine has to say.
-Sometimes we see a move but we do not play it, then when analyzing the game the engine tells you the move was good.
+This fast procedure gives answers but very few lessons, as it does not tell you why you made the mistakes.
+In my opinion, the best is to input your ideas, and the moves that you thought during the game and see what the engine has to say.
+Sometimes we see a move but we do not play it.
+Then, when analyzing the game the engine tells you the move was good.

 - It is important then to understand the nature of the mistake; was it because you didn’t think deep enough?

 Find the critical moments of the game, where a move by you or your opponent could have changed the outcome of the game.
 Our silicon friend easily reveals this, as it will pop up a move with a higher evaluation than the rest, much higher.

 It is important that you keep a human look at the position at all times.
 Sometimes the computer can say a position is clearly better for white for example.
 But, when you are at the board it may not feel the same.
 Or, at least it is not as clear.
 This is totally normal; sometimes computers tend to overestimate static advantages.